awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-amazonmq-broker-loglist.md

 ## Properties<a name="aws-properties-amazonmq-broker-loglist-properties"></a>

 `Audit`  <a name="cfn-amazonmq-broker-loglist-audit"></a>
 Enables audit logging\.
 Every user management action made using JMX or the ActiveMQ Web Console is logged\.
+Does not apply to RabbitMQ brokers\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)